CassieXiang/cassiexiang.github.io/_pages/about.md

 {% include base_path %}

 Hi!
 I am Cassie, a PhD candidate at Department of Economics, The Hong Kong University of Science and Technology.
-I will be visiting the Harris School of Public Policy at the University of Chicago from Autumn 2024 to Spring 2025.

 ## Education
 I received my M.A. in Economics from The University of Hong Kong, HK, and my B.A. in Economcis from Shandong University, China.